 Family Account Links to Lower Fees

 If several people in your family invest in the BMO SmartFolio, you can link the accounts together and benefit from lower fees.
-This might not bring down your annual fees lower than most other robo-advisors, but it can substantially lower your cost for using the service if you are in a higher bracket.
+This might not bring your annual fees lower than most other robo-advisors, but it can substantially lower your cost of using the service if you are in a higher bracket.